IIPI Board of Directors

 As a devotee of the arts, Mr. Hyman served on the D.C.
 Arts and Humanities Council, and the Boards of the Norton Simon Museum of Art and the Dana Tai Soon Burgess Dance Company.

 A graduate in economics of the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston and New York.
-He worked through his school years in radio broadcasting as an on-air announcer, talk show host, news writer and engineer.
+He worked through his school years in radio broadcasting as an on-air announcer, news writer and engineer.
+He grew up as an all-purpose assistant in his father’s retail stores in western New York State.

 John is President at KSCW, Inc., a consulting firm in Washington, DC.
 He joined KSCW, Inc. as a principal in June 2003 after spending six years as President and CEO of the Congressional Economic Leadership Institute (CELI), a bipartisan and bicameral educational foundation on Capitol Hill, founded and chaired by Members of Congress.
 Prior to his CELI position, Mr. Weinfurter spent 20 years as Chief of Staff to the late US Rep. John Joseph Moakley (D-Ma), who served in Congress from 1973-2001 and as Chairman of the US House of Representatives Committee on Rules from 1988-1994.
 John works on a wide range of issues, including defense, national intelligence, homeland security, appropriations and oversight, technology, intellectual property, education, small business, transportation, energy and the environment, financial services, banking, ways and means, and taxes.
 He is also the current President of the House Chiefs of Staff Alumni Association.
 John is a graduate of Marquette University in Milwaukee and serves on a variety of boards at Marquette, as well as other charitable and professional associations.